Haskeeb265/obsidian-vault/1 - Rough Notes/PortSwigger (SQL Injection).md

 ### SECOND ORDER SQL INJECTIONS:

 - SQL injections which are not executed immediately and stored in the database,
-- A reaction later triggers these queries
+- A reaction from an authorized person later triggers these queries/payload.
+-

 #### References
 [[SQL Injection (PortSwigger)]]